kathleenfwang/Android-AnkiDroid-UI-Espresso-Tests/README.md

 #### Submission Format

 This repository will be your starting point.
-Please download (not clone or fork) this Github repository ([onramp-android-take-home](https://github.com/onramp-io/onramp-android-take-home)) and upload changes to a newly created repository.
-Once the Android application has been completed, you'll be submitting a link to the new repository you created.
-Prior to submitting your project, you should update the README file to provide the following information:
+Please download (not clone or fork) this Github repository ([onramp-QE-android-project-take-home](https://github.com/onramp-io/onramp-QE-android-project-take-home)) and upload changes to a newly created repository.
+Once the testing has been completed, you'll be submitting a link to the new repository you created.
+Prior to submitting your project, you should update the README file to provide the following information about each test class you created:

-*   A high level architectural overview of your Android application. e.g. names, relationships and purposes of all components, including Activities, Services, Content Providers, Broadcast Receivers, etc.
+* How you utilized testing technologies within that class
+* Your decisions and thought process around 'why' you thought writing this test was important
+* All of the corner cases you handled
+* Where you got stuck and how you handled it
+* The different ViewMatchers, ViewActions, and ViewAssertions you used
+* The different Views you tested and why

-*   A brief description of any design patterns that you leveraged.
+Feel free to provide [screenshots](https://developer.android.com/studio/debug/am-screenshot) of any Activity Views that you tested.
-*   [Screenshots](https://developer.android.com/studio/debug/am-screenshot) of each Activity View and descriptions of the overall user flow.

-//Within the README, add a section that desccribes 'why' you tested a certain feature and how the process was etc Include screenshots of features, screens, buttons, etc you tested

 #### Submission Deadline + Process